 Kelly Campbell – Grade 2, 3 English-Math-Science

 At the age of 9 when she taught her 5 year-old brother to read, Kelly discovered her passion and natural gift for education.
 Graduating with a Bachelor of Science in Elementary Education from Oregon State University, Kelly has spent her entire life fostering personal and academic growth in a positive learning environment.
-This will be Miss Kelly’s sixth year teaching at La Paz and third year teaching a blended grade 2-3 classroom.
+This will be Miss Kelly’s seventh year teaching at La Paz and fourth year teaching a blended grade 2-3 classroom.
 She loves incorporating songs, rhymes, movement, and repetition into her teaching strategies.
 She encourages children to explore their creativity through art and drama.
 Her favorite parts of the school day are reading to the children and being together with the whole school at our community meetings.
 Outside of school, she likes to walk, practice yoga, paint, and spend time with friends.

 Daniela Aburto – Grade 6, 7 Spanish-Social Studies

 Daniela is a certified primary teacher who joined La Paz after working as an Environmental Educator for CEPIA, Escuela Brasilito, and Reserva Conchal.
 She has worked extensively in the Brasilito, Matapalo, and Potrero public school systems to help initiate recycling and environmental awareness programs, and is a native of Brasilito.
 Her close ties with the community have helped La Paz become further involved as a leader in local initiatives.
 In her sixth year at La Paz, Daniela is excited to further develop her uniquely experiential classroom experience.
 She has an 8 year old son named Jagger, and she enjoys working as a team with both parents and students.